zhouhufeng/FAVORannotator/README.md

 6. Create a folder on fasrc where you would like to store the database (mkdir \&lt;FAVORannotator Folder\&gt;)
 7. Create a database server 1.
 Click “My Interactive Sessions”; at the top.
 2. Click “Postgresql db”; on the left.
 3. Configure the server

-### For more detail instructions of how to use Harvard FASRC Slurm Cluster, Please refer to the detail tutorial [here](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Demos/FASRC.md).
+### For more detailed instructions of how to use FAVORannotator in Harvard FASRC Slurm Cluster, please refer to the detailed tutorial [here](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Demos/FASRC.md).